 6 UGUISUDANI 鶯谷

 Pray for healing of the serious moral decay of this area.
 Pray for more transformed Christians and churches to populate this area.
 Pray for God’s strengthening for Ueno Holiness Church and pastor Matsumoto, that God would radiate the light of Christ in this dark area through them.
 Pray that students and professors studying art would find God and proclaim his name through art.
 Pray that those visiting the museum would see the futility of other gods worshipped throughout Japanese history.

 7 NIPPORI 日暮里

 Along with a large number of Shinto and Buddhist religious sites, Nippori is also filled with small to mid-sized businesses, houses and apartment buildings.
 It is a fun place for those who can afford a few hours of slower-paced life as they stroll.
 Nippori Textile District is a one-kilometer stretch of road occupied by textile and fabric stores.
 Arakawa Yuen is an amusement park boasting classic rides for kids, a petting zoo, and a splash zone all year round.
 Also here is Tennoji Temple, Yanaka Cemetery, and the surrounding Yanaka neighborhood.
 As for Christian presence, Shin-Ai Anglican Church and Tōkyō Nippori International Church.

 Pray that God will receive glory for His Name among the people who live in this neighborhood!
 Pray that people would take time to slow down and listen to God’s voice.
 Pray for these two churches and others in the area to be light in the darkness.

 8 NISHI-NIPPORI 西日暮里

 A vast number of Shinto shrines, Buddhist temples, and graveyards are concentrated here.
 Elderly folks seem drawn to these religious areas, though people of all ages work and live here.
 Christian presence includes Grace Gospel Christ Church and Calvary Chapel Logos Tōkyō.

 Pray that God will teach the Japanese the folly of seeking the living among the dead.
 Pray that those Japanese people scared of death would find hope in Jesus who gives eternal life.
 Pray for the two churches above, that they would be a source of truth to the people in this area, and a source of hope especially for the elderly.

 9 TABATA 田端

 Pray that God would spread the joy of knowing Him among the locals through His churches in the area.
 Pray that God would use artists and writers living here and elsewhere in Tokyo to bring people to himself, that people would realize the creativity they’ve been gifted is a reflection of God’s creativity and artistry.

 10 KOMAGOME 駒込

-Komagome is another quiet, residential area of Tokyo known historically for its gardens and greenery. 六義園 Rikugien Garden here is often considered the most beautiful garden in Tōkyō, and one of only places you can view lit up autumn leaves at night.
+Komagome is another quiet, residential area of Tōkyō known historically for its gardens and greenery. 六義園 Rikugien Garden here is often considered the most beautiful garden in Tōkyō, and one of only places you can view lit up autumn leaves at night.
 Tōkyō is known for its technology, nightlife, and neon billboards but is often overlooked for its beauty.
 Its landscape and gardens are a place of serene beauty, sculptured and peaceful, an oasis amid the noise of the city.
-Unfortunately, the beauty is worshiped instead of the Creator.
+Unfortunately, the beauty is worshipped instead of the Creator.
 A tree, a man-made sculpture, and a mountain, are all seen as gods to many Japanese who praise them and worship them as a source for answering prayers.

 Pray that the Creator would be worshiped instead of the beautiful things He has created.
 Pray for the seminary, that many students would enter and devote their lives to the Great Commission.
 Pray for the churches in this area, that they would preach the truth and guide people into God’s presence.

 11 SUGAMO 巣鴨

 Sugamo is another low-key stop on the Yamanote and very popular among the senior citizen crowd.
 This has earned it the nickname “Harajuku for grannies” (after Harajuku, further south on the line and popular with youth).
 Japan has the world’s oldest population with one quarter of the population over 65, and on the 4th, 14th and 24th of each month they flock to this area to offer special prayers for healing and long life.
 Many elderly people in Japan have a great fear of death.

 Pray for the elderly population, that they would come to know God and find eternal life in him.
 Pray that the people here would see the futility in these ritualistic prayers and turn to God instead.
 Pray for missionaries to find good ways to reach out to the elderly population of Tokyo.

-12 OTSUKA 大塚
+12 ŌTSUKA 大塚

 13 IKEBUKURO 池袋

 Approximately 2.7 million people pass through this station each day.
 It is one of the major city centers.
 Ikebukuro Station clearly divides the east and the west – the east side is more entertainment, while the west is the cultural and educational district.
-Rikkyo University in western Ikebukuro has an Anglican Christian background and is one of the top universities in Tokyo.
-There are also several Christian churches, including Tokyo Life Church.
+Rikkyō University in western Ikebukuro has an Anglican Christian background and is one of the top universities in Tōkyō.
+There are also several Christian churches, including Tōkyō Life Church.

 14 MEJIRO 目白